piotrs112/uwb-rs/data-processing/README.md

 # Data processing for uwb-rs
 This is a collection of scripts and notebooks for processing ranging data from UWB tags.

-Description:
+## Main notebooks
+- `mlat_many_samples.ipynb` - full multilateration and Kalman filtering script.
+Probably the one you want to use
+- `uwb_simulation` - generates simulated UWB distance data

+## Test notebooks

+These notebooks are used for testing different features.
+They may or may not work.
 - `accel.ipynb` - accelerometer data filtering \<WIP\>
 - `movement.ipynb` - for csv files with movement \<WIP\>
     - UWB-only for now
-- `tests.ipynb` - dane stacjonarne, own mean-squared-error-based trilateration algorithm \<WIP\>
+- `tests.ipynb` - stationary data, own mean-squared-error-based trilateration algorithm \<WIP\>
     - not very accurate
 - `preliminary_tests.ipynb` - stationary data trilateration using `easy_trilateration` library \<WIP\>
     - much better than tests.ipynb